jrts/fabric_sa_crime_records/README.md

 <summary>Highlights</summary>

-Analysis of Correlations Between Crime, Cash Rate Target, and Unemployment Rate in Australia It is observed that there is a moderate positive correlation (Pearson's correlation) between the number of criminals and the cash rate target (CRT).
+Analysis of Correlations Between Crime, Cash Rate Target, and Unemployment Rate in Australia.
+It is observed that there is a moderate positive correlation (Pearson's correlation) between the number of criminals and the cash rate target (CRT).
 Additionally, there is a strong negative correlation between the number of criminals and the unemployment rate in Australia, which is somewhat surprising.

 - The increase in crime records is moderately associated with a rise in the cash rate target.